Disjoint $n$-amalgamation and pseudofinite countably categorical theories: Preliminaries

 \section{Preliminaries}

 In this section, I give a brief review of \Fraisse theory.
 The ``canonical language" described in Definition~\ref{def:canonical} provides the bridge to general countably categorical theories.
-For proofs, see \cite[Sections 2.6-8]{Cameron} or \cite[Section 7.1]{Hodges}.
+For proofs, see \cite[Sections 2.6--8]{Cameron} or \cite[Section 7.1]{Hodges}.

-Let $L$ be a relational language (not necessarily finite), and let $K$ be a class of finite $L$-structures which is closed under isomorphism. \begin{itemize} \item $K$ has the \emph{hereditary property} if it is closed under substructure. \item $K$ has the \emph{joint embedding property} if for all $A,B\in K$, there exists $C\in K$ and embeddings $A\hookrightarrow C$ and $B\hookrightarrow C$. \item $K$ has the \emph{amalgamation property} (or \emph{$2$-amalgamation}) if for all $A,B,C\in K$ and embeddings $f\colon A\hookrightarrow B$ and $g\colon A\hookrightarrow C$, there exists $D\in K$ and embeddings $f'\colon B\hookrightarrow D$ and $g'\colon C\hookrightarrow D$ such that $f'\circ f = g'\circ g$. \item $K$ has the \emph{disjoint amalgamation property} (or \emph{disjoint $2$-amalgamation}) if it has the amalgamation property and, additionally, the images of $B$ and $C$ in $D$ can always be taken to be disjoint over the image of $A$ in $D$: $(f'\circ f)[A] = f'[B] \cap g'[C] = (g'\circ g)[A]$. \item $K$ is a \emph{weak \Fraisse class} if it is countable up to isomorphism and has the hereditary property, the joint embedding property, and the amalgamation property. \item $K$ is a \emph{\Fraisse class} if it is a weak \Fraisse class and additionally $K$ contains only finitely many structures of size $n$ up to isomorphism for all $n\in\omega$. \end{itemize}
+Let $L$ be a relational language (not necessarily finite), and let $K$ be a class of finite $L$-structures which is closed under isomorphism. \begin{itemize} \item $K$ has the \emph{hereditary property} if it is closed under substructure. \item $K$ has the \emph{joint embedding property} if for all $A,B\in K$, there exists $C\in K$ and embeddings $A\hookrightarrow C$ and $B\hookrightarrow C$. \item $K$ has the \emph{amalgamation property} (or \emph{$2$-amalgamation}) if for all $A,B,C\in K$ and embeddings $f\colon A\hookrightarrow B$ and $g\colon A\hookrightarrow C$, there exists $D\in K$ and embeddings $f'\colon B\hookrightarrow D$ and $g'\colon C\hookrightarrow D$ such that $f'\circ f = g'\circ g$. \item $K$ has the \emph{disjoint amalgamation property} (or \emph{disjoint $2$-amalgamation}) if, in the definition of the amalgamation property, the images of $B$ and $C$ in $D$ can additionally be taken to be disjoint over the image of $A$ in $D$: $(f'\circ f)[A] = (g'\circ g)[A] = f'[B] \cap g'[C]$. \item $K$ is a \emph{weak \Fraisse class} if it is countable up to isomorphism and has the hereditary property, the joint embedding property, and the amalgamation property. \item $K$ is a \emph{\Fraisse class} if it is a weak \Fraisse class and additionally $K$ contains only finitely many structures of size $n$ up to isomorphism for all $n\in\omega$. \end{itemize}

-\begin{remark} My use of terminology here is slightly nonstandard: what I call a weak \Fraisse class is often simply called a \Fraisse class.
+\begin{remark} What I call a weak \Fraisse class here is often simply called a \Fraisse class.
 However, as we are only interested in \Fraisse classes with countably categorical generic theory, it is convenient to include the finiteness condition in the definition.
-In a finite relational language, the notions coincide.
-Also, in many sources the disjoint amalgamation property is called the strong amalgamation property. \end{remark}
+Note that in a finite relational language, the notions coincide.
+In many sources the disjoint amalgamation property is called the strong amalgamation property. \end{remark}